sictweb/bti425-2020/graded-work/assign2.md

 ### Doing the work, initial

+We work on two code bases:
+1. The web service/API
+2. The Angular web app

+Before we do the web service/API work, get familiar with the data.

 During Week 8, your goal should be to start getting comfortable with the assignment's data model.
 We will have multiple entity collections, with some related data.
 As a result, it will be more substantial than the single-entity web service that you built in Assignment 1.

 To support this learning, get the `assign-2-data-student-v1.json` data file from the Week 8 folder of the code repository.
 Study its structure.
 Notice the following: